carpentriesoffline/offlinedatasci/paper.md

 regularly to ensure that the most up-to-date versions of packages are always available.

-Offlinedatasci also downloads lesson material to facilitate workshop instruction and individual learning.
+Offlinedatasci downloads lesson material to facilitate workshop instruction and individual learning.
 The lesson materials currently included are the Software Carpentry, Data Carpentry, and Library Carpentry lessons.
 These open lesson materials serve as the foundation